Skip to main content

 — Photo by Visit Philadelphia

-Visit Philadelphia and TED are collaborating to create TED Democracy Philadelphia: Founding Futures — a one-day event on June 13, 2026, at the Kimmel Center for the Performing Arts.
+Visit Philadelphia and TED are collaborating to create TED Democracy Philadelphia: Founding Futures — a one-day event at the Kimmel Center for the Performing Arts.
 Held in honor of America’s 250th birthday in 2026, this flagship event marks the culmination of Visit Philadelphia’s three-year partnership with TED Democracy.

-The full-day event will feature more than a dozen brand-new TED Talks from the Marian Anderson Hall stage, as well as interactive activations, performances, culinary pop-ups and networking opportunities.
-Sign up for the TED Democracy newsletter list to be the first to hear about ticketing options.
+The full-day event features more than a dozen brand-new TED Talks from the Marian Anderson Hall stage, as well as interactive activations, performances, culinary pop-ups and networking opportunities.
+Tickets are on sale now.

 Where: Kimmel Center for the Performing Arts, 300 S. Broad Street, Philadelphia, PA